gurbuzbeyza/AutomaticDifferentiation/README.md

 res.result();
 ```

-5. After that, you can find differantial of `res` with respect to inputs with different numerical values.
+5. After that, you can find differential of `res` with respect to inputs with different numerical values.
 Call `findDiff` function and assign it to a `map<Var*, float>`.

 ```cpp
 a = 5;